miking-lang/miking-benchmarks/README.md

 argument = "reversed1.txt"
 ```

-Here we assume `text` is a runtime for printing the content of a file, i.e.
+Here we assume `text` is a runtime for printing the contents of a file, e.g.
 `cat` on a Unix system.

 ### Runtimes